 Dr. Kevin Chen

-Kevin Chen is a second-generation Chinese-American (ABC) who returned to his hometown of San Jose to teach at CWTS in July 2019.
-For the previous nine years, he taught biblical studies at Union University, which is a Christian liberal arts university in Jackson, TN.
+Kevin Chen is a second-generation Chinese-American and San Jose native who began teaching at CWTS in 2019.
 His research, teaching, and writing have focused on the Old Testament and Hebrew, although his interests also include biblical studies, hermeneutics, and biblical theology.
-Before beginning his Ph.D. studies and while doing M.Div. studies part-time at Western Seminary, he worked as an electrical engineer for three years in the Silicon Valley.
+While doing M.Div. studies part-time at Western Seminary, he worked as an electrical engineer for three years in the Silicon Valley.

 Kevin is married to Joyce, and they have one daughter (Kristina) and one son (Joel).
 He enjoys spending time with his family, exercise, travel, reading, learning languages, and following Bay Area sports teams.